 When you have finished watching the artists at work, and are through surveying their wares, leave the Spanish Village by the entrance you came in, and begin walking back on the other side of Village Place.
 Now you will have a close-up view of the statuary and ornate decoration on the east side of the Casa del Prado.
 The design of the east entrance is taken from entrances to the two chapels that flank the Cathedral of Mexico in Mexico City.
 Just before you reach El Prado, you pass a facade of statuary.
 Before the old building was razed, its statuary and decorations were carefully removed and saved.
 From them, molds were prepared, and from these molds, new statues and decorations were cast.

 Continue under the arcade, along El Prado.
 Now you can get a good look at the Casa de Balboa, the new building built to duplicate the one destroyed by fire.
 The original building was constructed to house the exhibits of Canada during the 1915-1916 exposition.
 It was based on the Town Hall of Palma de Majorca, capital of Spain's Balearic Islands.
 Above each entrance, sculpted female figures form the caryatids that support a large overhanging roof.
 Below the buttresses, iron railings guard the balconies of ornate windows.

 You come out of the arcade at the Lily Pond

 .
 During World War II, patients of the Naval Hospital used the pool as a swimming pool.
-Now it harbors water lilies and a few fish.
+Now it hosts ducks and a few fish.